Vishal2504/Restful-API-with-Flask/README.md

     The application uses JWT (JSON Web Tokens) for authentication.
     To access protected routes, you must include the JWT in the x-access-token header of your requests.

+ENDPOINT

+    i have created a one endpoint image folder in which i have all screenshot atteched.

 File Upload

     Uploaded files are stored in the uploads folder.